software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 - The **Certification Viewer UI (Component: Web App)** allows candidates and HR representatives to retrieve and verify certification details.
 - Certification data is fetched from the **Certification Database** to ensure authenticity and transparency.
-- HR representatives can validate a candidate’s certification credentials via the public system.
+- HR representatives can validate candidates' certification credentials via the public system.